Low salt or sodium in the blood (hyponatraemia)

 What is hyponatraemia?

-Although we're often urged to cut down on salt in our diet, salt or sodium is essential for many of the body's functions including fluid balance, blood pressure management and the nervous system.
+The mineral sodium is essential for many of the body's functions including fluid balance, blood pressure management and the nervous system.

-Hyponatraemia is a low level of sodium or salt in the blood.
+Hyponatraemia is a low level of sodium in the blood.
 Symptoms are not usually very specific and can include changes to a person's mental state, headache, nausea and vomiting, tiredness, muscle spasms and seizures.

 Hyponatraemia may be caused by drinking too much water, for example during strenuous exercise, without adequate replacement of sodium.